Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 >[!Note]
 >The reason GitHub Copilot suggests the `[HttpPut]` method is because it understand that the `PlanesController.cs` class is a REST API controller and that the `[HttpPut]` is currently missing.
 The `[HttpPut]` method is the next logical step in the REST API for updating a resource.

-- Let's do it again, place your cursor at the end of the file, after the `}` of the `Put` method, press `Enter`.
+- Let's do it again, place your cursor at the end of the file, after the `}` of the `Put` method, press `Enter` twice.

-- GitHub Copilot will automatically suggest the `[HttpDelete]` method. - Accept the suggestion by pressing `Tab` to accept this attribute.
+- Accept the suggestion by pressing `Tab` to accept this attribute, then press `Enter`.

-- Copilot will now automically suggest the code for this method, press `Enter` to accept.
+- Next, Copilot will automatically suggest the method for the `[HttpDelete]` attribute, press `Tab` to accept.

     ```csharp
     // * Suggested by Copilot